nuejs/nue/packages/www/docs/roadmap.md

 # **Roadmap:** our next major steps

 ## Multi-site development
 Build multiple websites from one shared system.
-Think of it like having a design system that works across different brands, but for everything - layouts, business logic, and data.

 ```
 .